 LRC members identified attorney recruitment and retention for court-appointed counsel lists and raising the quality of appellate representation as areas of focus for FY2023.
 In response, the Children's Commission, in collaboration with the Texas Indigent Defense Commission and OCA, conducted spotlight interviews of child welfare practitioners and judges to address attorney recruitment.
-The individual interviews will be reviewed, and one or more spotlight videos will be created from the content.
+The individual interviews are being reviewed, and one or more spotlight videos will be created from the content.
 Once completed, the videos will be made available to law schools and other organizations to raise awareness of child welfare law as a potential career path.

 Additionally, the Children's Commission identified experts in appellate representation to be included in an Appellate Representation Workgroup.
 The workgroup is chaired by Justice Julie Countiss of the First Court of Appeals and is charged with identifying the needs of appellate attorneys and developing projects to enhance the quality of appellate representation.
-The workgroup held its most recent meeting on January 13, 2023 and identified developing trainings, adding appellate information to the Tool Kit for Attorneys Representing Parents and Children, and focusing on appellate attorney recruitment as the priority projects for 2023.
-The next meeting of the Appellate Representation Workgroup will be held on April 21, 2023.
+The workgroup held its most recent meeting on April 21, 2023 and identified speakers for a webinar to address the transition from the trial attorney to the appellate attorney and for a presentation at the Child Welfare Judges Conference about what trial judges should know about the appellate process.
+Workgroup members have joined the Tool Kit Committee to ensure that the Tool Kit for Attorneys Representing Parents and Children contains essential appellate material and have proposed a one-page bench/attorney card on post-judgment representation.
+The workgroup is collaborating with the Appellate Law Section to help recruit quality attorneys to take CPS appeals and is exploring scholarships to help child welfare attorneys attend the section's appellate law boot camp.
+The next meeting of the Appellate Representation Workgroup will be held on July 21, 2023 and the next meeting of the Legal Representation Committee will be on July 14, 2023.